jimorc/jimo/examples/ActionHandler/ActionHandler1/README.md

-#ActionHandler
+# ActionHandler

 demonstrates the use of jimo::theading::ActionHandler class.
+In this case, there is only one thread, wth the ActionHandler running in that thread.
+This is not a `normal` thing to do.

 ## Sources